fullhaider1997/reddit-clone/README.md

 # reddit-clone
 my-version

-The purpose of this project is not to develop duplicate version of reddit, but to learn how to use strongly-type stack such TypeScript, type-Graphql,
+The purpose of this project is not to develop duplicate version of reddit, but to learn how to use strongly-type stack such TypeScript, type-Graphql, etc. In addition to leanr other interesting technologies such as Next.js, style-componets, chakra-ui, etc.

 Finished features
 --------------------